-“I try to incorporate mindfulness, movement, and nature as much as possible when working on child development,” said Hamus when she was asked about her experience and skills.
+“I try to incorporate play, what is meaningful to the child or adolescent, mindfulness, and movement as much as possible when working on child development,” said Hamus when she was asked about her experience and skills.
 She went on to add, “I love helping children live their best life possible.
 It’s truly the best to help them grow and develop in life, watch them discover the magic of childhood, and watch them achieve a new skill or access a part of life they were struggling with.
 I also enjoy giving parents the tools and knowledge they need to help their children attain wellness.”

 National Board for Certification in Occupational Therapy (NBCOT®)